 Whether it’s upturning a bowl at the family dinner table or sneaking goodies from the vegetable patch in the garden, you can leave it to a peckish pooch to devise all manner of ways to get a snack behind your back.

 There’s no malice in these acts of cheekiness, but it’s certainly one element of dog ownership that even the most loving of owners can find trying on their patience.

 Luckily, beets are not toxic to dogs, so there aren’t any immediate health risks to your pet if he or she decides to chow down on them.

-However, as we have been discussing, there aren’t really enough health benefits in beets compared to other foods to really allow your pet to continue this kind of misbehaviour, and you certainly don’t want them to think sneaking food without your say so is okay.
+However, as we have been discussing, there aren’t enough health benefits in beets compared to other foods to allow your pet to continue this kind of misbehavior, and you certainly don’t want them to think sneaking food without your say so is okay.

 The big thing to be aware of is the potential for either choking or stomach upset, and both of these moments of discomfort can be capably handled by a compassionate owner.